-Last year, Wexford lost out to a strong Dublin side in the Leinster final, while similar faith beckoned in the 2012 final at HQ.
+Last year, in the 2016 championship, Wexford lost out to a strong Dublin side in the Leinster final, while similar fate beckoned in the 2012 Leinster final at HQ.

-The minor hurling side this year is managed by Eamonn Scallan, a former member of the famous 1996 All-Ireland winning panel.
-He was given the opportunity in 2015, after previously training the u16 development squad for two consecutive years.
-At the time, the Wexford People stated that this was an “influential” factor in his appointment.
+The minor hurling side this year is managed by Eamonn Scallan, a member of the famous 1996 All-Ireland winning panel.
+The Ferns native was provided with the opportunity in 2015 after previously training the u16 development squad for two consecutive years.
+At the time, the Wexford People stated that his previous work the inter-county development squads was an “influential” factor in his appointment.

-However, lately, Scallan has come under scrutiny on various media platforms due to his unorthodox methods to get the most out of his current players.
+However, lately, Scallan has come under scrutiny on various media platforms due to his unorthodox methods, with mentions of overtraining, to maximise the potential of his current crop of players.

 One source stated that: